 The AOD provides several requirements related to the BILH general governance structure and the BILH Board of Trustees.
-The requirements agreed to by BILH are aimed at increasing diversity among the BILH board members and the boards of its First Tier Affiliates, 136 both for racial, gender, and socioeconomic diversity, as well as diversity of representation among BILH service areas.
+The requirements agreed to by BILH relate to the composition of the BILH Board of Trustees and the boards of its First Tier Affiliates.
 Additional requirements call on BILH to include community health advocates on its board who are experienced at serving the needs of underserved and uninsured or government-payer populations in the BILH service area.